ph4ntonn/Stowaway/README_EN.md

   And then the "port reusing" will be closed,and the service originally run on the reusing port can be reached again

+- If you use the port reusing mode via IPTABLES , the agent will be forced to monitor at 0.0.0.0, and you cannot specify ip+port by the ```-l``` option

 ## Some points you should know